Swissquote vs IC Markets Comparison

 How do Swissquote and IC Markets differ in terms of minimum deposit?
 What about average spreads and funding options?

 Swissquote requires a minimum deposit of $1000, while IC Markets requires a minimum deposit of $200.
-From our testing we found Swissquote offers spreads of N/A, while IC Markets offers spreads of 0.62 (August 2021).
-Both Swissquote and IC Markets offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits.
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both Swissquote and IC Markets offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits

-Which brokers offers more tradeable asset classes, Swissquote or IC Markets?
+Which broker offers more tradeable asset classes, Swissquote or IC Markets?

 Can I trade cryptocurrency with Swissquote or IC Markets?